mmiller1234321/Threes/README.md

 Instructions!!!
 Improved styling!!!
 Currently working on improved mobile styling and overall refactoring.
+My attempt at versioning!

 ## 2.2
 Leaderboard Adjustments

+#2.2.1
+Adjusted logic for "All 6's" scenario

 ## Current Development
 Current version (V2) is a functional version of Threes (also known as "The Secret Dice Game").
 Currently refactoring for better design and functionality.
 Found a bug?
 Please contact me.